Miserlou/Zappa/README.md

 > What do you mean "serverless"?

-Okay, so there still is a server - but it only has a _40 millisecond_ life cycle!
-Serverless in this case means **"without any permanent infrastructure."**
+Okay, so there still is a server - but it only has a 40-millisecond life cycle!
+Serverless, in this case, means **"without any permanent infrastructure."**

-With a traditional HTTP server, the server is online 24/7, processing requests one by one as they come in.
+With a traditional HTTP server, the server is online 24/7.
+Processing requests one by one as they come in.
 If the queue of incoming requests grows too large, some requests will time out.
 With Zappa, **each request is given its own virtual HTTP "server"** by Amazon API Gateway.
 AWS handles the horizontal scaling automatically, so no requests ever time out.
 Each request then calls your application from a memory cache in AWS Lambda and returns the response via Python's WSGI interface.
-After your app returns, the "server" dies.
+After your app returns, the "server" dies..

-Better still, with Zappa you only pay for the milliseconds of server time that you use, so it's many **orders of magnitude cheaper** than VPS/PaaS hosts like Linode or Heroku - and in most cases, it's completely free.
+Better still, with Zappa, you only pay for the milliseconds of server time that you use, so it's many **orders of magnitude cheaper** than VPS/PaaS hosts like Linode or Heroku - and in most cases, it's completely free.
 Plus, there's no need to worry about load balancing or keeping servers online ever again.

 It's great for deploying serverless microservices with frameworks like Flask and Bottle, and for hosting larger web apps and CMSes with Django.
 Or, you can use any WSGI-compatible app you like!
 You **probably don't need to change your existing applications** to use it, and you're not locked into using it.